WeePickMeUp/DevOps-Core-Fundamental-Project/README.md

 # References
 - I used everything I've learnt from Dara Oladapo and QA Community to contribue to my code.

 - I used a startup script in my Linux VM to pre-install VS Code and worked directly on my instance through Remote Desktop connection.
 This was given to me by a peer.
-Unfortunately I don't have a direct link to the repository he stored the script in.
+Unfortunately I don't have a direct link to the repository he stored the script in but the script is located in startup.bash

 - For Pytest help I used these YouTube videos: https://youtu.be/7BJ_BKeeJyM | https://youtu.be/bbp_849-RZ4